-CENTER FOR BUSINESS RESEARCH.
-The Delta State University Center For Business Research was created in 2002 in order to fulfill a need in the region for ongoing research supporting business and entrepreneurial growth.
-In particular, the Center works with the Center for Economic and Community Development, the Small Business Development Center, the B.F.
-Smith Chair, and other on and off campus entities to maintain a single source point for data on the region and to seek funding opportunities from governmental and non-governmental sources.
-The Center currently maintains a web site, is an active participant in a number of grants and grant proposals, and is engaged in several research projects.
+CENTER FOR BUSINESS AND ENTREPRENEURIAL RESEARCH.
+The Delta State University Center for Business and Entrepreneurial Research (CBER) was created in 2002 in order to fulfill a need in the region for ongoing research supporting business and entrepreneurial growth.
+The CBER works in conjunction with the Center for Community and Economic Development, the Small Business Development Center, and other on and off campus entities to maintain a single source point for data on the region and to seek funding opportunities from governmental and non-governmental sources.
+The CBER currently maintains a web site, is an active participant in a number of grants and grant proposals and is engaged in several research projects.

 CENTER FOR COMMUNITY AND ECONOMIC DEVELOPMENT.
-The President of Delta State University established the Center for Community Development in August of 1994 to create a proactive stance in the University to address major development issues facing the region.
-The Delta State University Center for Community Development pursues excellence in its programs and activities as it seeks to improve the quality of life for the citizens of the Delta.
-The Center encourages faculty and staff of Delta State University to develop and conduct practical research projects, to provide public service educational programs, and to provide technical assistance to public and private sector organizations.
-The Center emphasizes on-campus teamwork and collaboration and seeks to develop partnerships with other private and public sector organizations and agencies with vested interests in leadership development and in community and economic development in the Delta region.
-The Center staff believes in the importance of education and in the power of all individuals, families, groups and institutions to act collectively to meet the needs of their communities.
-Therefore, the mission of the Center for Community Development is Building and empowering relationships that strengthen communities.
+The President of Delta State University established the Center for Community and Economic Development (CCED) in August of 1994 to create a proactive stance in the University to address major development issues facing the region.
+The CCED pursues excellence in its programs and activities as it seeks to improve the quality of life for the citizens of the Delta.
+The CCED encourages faculty and staff of Delta State University to develop and conduct practical research projects, to provide public service educational programs, and to provide technical assistance to public and private sector organizations.
+The CCED emphasizes on-campus teamwork and collaboration and seeks to develop partnerships with other private and public sector organizations and agencies with vested interests in leadership development and in community and economic development in the Delta region.
+The Center staff believes in the importance of education and in the power of all individuals, families, groups, and institutions to act collectively to meet the needs of their communities.
+Therefore, the mission of the Center for Community and Economic Development is building and empowering relationships that strengthen communities.

 CENTER FOR SCIENCE AND ENVIRONMENTAL EDUCATION (CSEE).
-The CSEE was established at Delta State University in 2000 to provide science education and environmental education outreach services by DSU faculty and staff to residents, schools, and other organizations within its 18 county service area.
-To fulfill this mission, CSEE has been charged with the responsibility of coordinating existing science and environmental education programs offered by DSU and formulating and imlementing new programs that address these areas.
+The CSEE was established at Delta State University in 2000 to provide science education and environmental education outreach services by DSU faculty and staff to residents, schools, and other organizations within its 18-county service area.
+To fulfill this mission, CSEE has been charged with the responsibility of coordinating existing science and environmental education programs offered by DSU and formulating and implementing new programs that address these areas.
 This will ultimately lead to development of a comprehensive, sustainable support system for improvement of precollege science and environmental education in the Mississippi Delta.
 Current programming focuses on conducting professional development workshops in science and environmental education for preservice and inservice teachers, providing materials to suppport kit-based science curriculum implementation in K-12 classrooms, and developing environmental field trip opportunities for students.
-CSEE facilities including six ponds, a greenhouse, and an office/lab building are located on a 10-acre parcel of land approximately onehalf mile south of Merigold, Mississippi.
+CSEE facilities, including six ponds, a greenhouse, and an office/lab building, are located on a 10-acre parcel of land approximately onehalf mile south of Merigold, Mississippi.